JarleB/oxide-openshift/README.md

 I consider it work in progress, and the notes are intended for my own remembering.

-The setup has been tested with Openshift enterprise 4.20, however it should work equally well with OKD, as long as the install config is adjested accordingly.
+The setup has been tested with Openshift enterprise 4.20, however it should work equally well with OKD, as long as the install config is adjusted accordingly.

 Note: Once there exist RHCOS images that reads the "user_data"  provided by